 single-handedly redefines the concept of cowboy-boot-gazin’ ambient music while smoking Pell Mell and flirting w/ Ennio Morricone

 The Reverend cut his teeth playing slide guitar to the desert sunrise.
 Prowling around the big city shined a light on another side of things.
-Together they forged a style that takes you on a road trip for the ears and eyes.
-His sermons feature searing yet subtle guitar work, detailed composition, skilled improvisation and a certain amount of chaos.
-Solo or with a crack band, it is a visceral experience without a particular bone to chew or dogma to doubt.
+These polarities forged a style that features searing yet subtle guitar work, detailed composition, skilled improvisation and a certain amount of chaos.
+Solo or with a crack band, The Rev takes you on a road trip for the ears and eyes – a visceral experience without a particular bone to chew or dogma to doubt.

 Influences: Quine, Terauchi, Takemitsu, Fahey, Jarmusch, Eno, Young, Tarkovsky, Frith, Ribot

 No Destination (music for driving and film, vol iii)

 Yuma Interlude (live at Furstwurld, Joshua Tree CA with Danny Frankel and Janie Cowan)